koyuspace/koyuos/README.md

 **[Download](https://drive.google.com/file/d/1Y09HJmWaHH-2z8schwnTcdut0BL4NVad/view?usp=sharing)**

+**Note: The Raspberry Pi image is likely to be outdated.
+We'll update the image as soon as possible.*

 ## Upgrading

 To fully upgrade koyuOS run `koyuos-upgrade`.
 This will ensure not only all packages are going to be upgraded, but also all files for koyuOS itself.